Understanding Lifecycle Environments

 • Removes the instance from the lifecycle stage.

-• Detaches the versioned custom software source.
+• Detaches the versioned custom software source (leaving no software sources attached to the instance).

 Example of Promoting Content Through Lifecycle Stages